Shenn299/HEIGVD-amtBootcampApp/README.md

 #### Scripts Postman for testing the API
 You can import postman scripts in Postman for testing the API.
 Postman scripts are available in `./postman/amtBootcampApp.postman_collection.json`

+With this collection of script, you can do CRUD operations on user account.

 You can modify the IP global variable according your environment.
 There is a PORT global variable too.
 By default, IP value is `localhost`, and PORT value is `9090`.
+IP value must be the IP of the application server.

 ## Javadoc
 Javadoc is available in `.\target\site\apidocs\index.html`